- ICH GCP

 Detailed Description

 This study is to assess whether tranexamic acid (a drug that is used to coagulate the blood and reduce bleeding) use in lumbar spinal fusion can reduce blood loss and postoperative delirium compared to placebo.
 Thusly reducing need for transfusion, shorting the hospital stay and improving outcomes.
 For this the study will randomize patients who are receiving elective lumbar interbody fusion (PLIF or TLIF) of 2 or more levels for degenerative disc disease (DDD) into 2 groups.
 Group 1 would receive tranexamic acid during the surgery while group 2 will receive placebo.
 Blood loss during the surgery and postoperatively (while the patient has a drain) will be monitored along with the amount of transfusions needed, postoperative cognitive status (including delirium), postoperative markers of systemic inflammation, and and the duration of hospital stay.
-Delirium incidence and severity will be assessed daily for the first 5 days after surgery and at discharge.
+Delirium occurrence and severity will be assessed daily for the first 5 days after surgery or at discharge, whichever comes first.
 Cognitive status (neuropsychological tests) will be assessed at post-discharge follow up visits and compared to preoperative status.

 The drug or placebo are only given during the surgery.
 The patient population includes elective cases of patient undergoing lumbar spinal fusion of 2 or more levels.
 Spinal fusions are known to be associated with blood loss, especially when the surgeries are long and more levels need to be fused.